rogoo/spring-authorization-server/README.md

 - enabling both authorization code and refresh token grants
 - redirect URL after authorization has been granted (you can have more than one)
 - scopes that the user we'll be able to allow access to.
-- without this client settings the scope would be implicitly granted after the user logs in.
+- without these client settings the scope would be implicitly granted after the user logs in.

 Finally, as we're producing JWT tokens, we have a few beans to produce a JWK (JSON Web Key).